lucapalamenti/GeographyApp/README.md

 - "review map" button after finishing a game
 - When creating a map, a rectangle outline of what will be included in the viewport can be toggled using the "Show Outline" checkbox
 - Regions of all selected types are listed when creating a map
+- "Creating Map" screen appears when clicking the "create" map button.
+Stops user from interacting with screen during this time

 ### Backend/Technical changes
 - changed mapRegion_state to mapRegion_type